Oregon judge who refused gay marriages says freedom of religion violated

-PORTLAND, Ore.
-(Reuters) - An Oregon judge, who is under an ethics investigation for refusing to perform gay marriages and over complaints including hanging a painting of Adolf Hitler in the courthouse, denies any wrongdoing, the judge’s spokesman said on Thursday.
+PORTLAND, Ore., Sept 10 (Reuters) - An Oregon judge, who is under an ethics investigation for refusing to perform gay marriages and over complaints including hanging a painting of Adolf Hitler in the courthouse, denies any wrongdoing, the judge’s spokesman said on Thursday.

 Marion County Circuit Court Judge Vance Day has launched a legal defense and filed a response to the complaints under review by a state judicial commission, denying 13 counts of violating judicial code.